Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

 ## Model Architecture and Training Strategy

+The images in the dataset were taken using three cameras, each of these were mounted on left, center and right part of the car.
+![alt text][image4]
 The architecture used for the neural network was the one proposed by [NVIDIA](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+The original images were cropped to match the input size of our network.
+![alt text][image2]
+![alt text][image3]
 It has an input size of 320 x 80 x 3 and a regression output of 1.
 I have implemented 2 preprocessing methods:
 - The first one is the cropping of the original images remaining with the region of interest in our images.